flexie/eas-4803-8803-ccs/docs/homework.md

 1. From processing to inversion I.[Exercise 5](Assignments/Exercise5.md)

 1. From processing to inversion II.
+[Exercise 6](Assignments/Exercise6.md)

 1. Introduction to Compressive Sensing